RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * `talkKeywordNotRecognized` - when the user sends a keyword that is not valid after sending the `/talk` command
   * `cannotStartTalk` - when the user sends `/talk` but there are no options for the user to start an interaction at that time
   * `cannotStartTalkOutstanding` - when the user tries to initiate a conversation with `/talk` although there is currently an outstanding question
+  * `notAuthorized` - when the user tries to use a password-protected command without the correct password

 Below is the object with all of the above phrases.
 You can consider this as a template to copy and paste, instead of as an example.
 You may change phrases to adjust the tone of the chatbot, or add a language as you see fit.
 Just make sure that the language is spelled correctly, just as it is in the field `languages` of the experimenter JSON object.
 Also make sure, if you are adding a language, that you enter the language for ALL of the phrases.